 A perfect blend of sound, precision, lightness and wit.
 These are the hallmarks of the Calmus Ensemble, now one of the most successful vocal groups in Germany.
+This holiday a capella program will feature carols and Christmas music all the way from the 11th century to present.
 These five Leipzig musicians have won a whole string of international prizes and competitions and the reach of their activities is constantly expanding.
 Shaped by the centuries-old tradition of great German boys’ choirs, they are at home in the vocal music of the Renaissance, the Baroque and the Romantic.
 They revel in singing pop, folk and jazz, as well as chansons and golden oldies from the 1920s.

 “The entire performance was nothing short of hypnotic.
 Calmus’ five members blended perfectly in their harmonies and left the audience in awed silence many a time, before they finally broke out into applause.”

 Elisabeth Mücksch – soprano; Maria Kalmbach – alto; Friedrich Bracks – tenor;

 Jonathan Saretz – baritone; Michael B. Gernert – bass

 Homogeneity, precision, lightness, emotionality, humorousness—these are characteristics of the Calmus Ensemble, one of Germany’s most successful vocal groups.
 The wide range of tonal colors, the passionate joy the singers convey on stage, their sound culture and their varied and imaginative programs never fail to inspire.
 The five singers from Leipzig have won several international prizes and competitions—most recently the OPUS Klassik 2019 for “Best Choral Recording”.
 With over 50 concerts a year, Calmus is always a welcome guest throughout Europe and North America alike.